November 4, 2019

 They use data to validate that they are, indeed, doing the right things—artistically—with their machines.
 The data enhances their knowledge of machinery and expands their expertise in running it.
 The artistry is being scientifically verified by real-time data collection.

 And here’s the beauty of all this: An operator employs his/her art to get their machine humming and working perfectly.
 But, when they do their next data collection, and the data indicates something has changed, they know that even though they didn’t hear, smell, or feel anything, they need to adjust/fix their machine.
-Data provides insights they never would have if relying solely on instinct and artistry.
+Real-time SPC data provides insights they never would have if relying solely on instinct and artistry.
 The best operators know that the data they collect expands their knowledge of the machinery and validates their artistry.

 Real-time data collection and analysis in manufacturing is the merging of art and science.
 We give the artists even more information they can use to make real-time adjustments and improvements to their machines—so they can improve their ability to prevent off-quality product from being manufactured.